davigmacode/flutter_smart_select/README.md

   // Whether the option list need to confirm
   // to return the changed value
-  // shortcut to [modalConfig.useConfirmation]
+  // shortcut to [modalConfig.useConfirm]
-  bool modalConfirmation,
+  bool modalConfirm,

   // Whether the options list modal use header or not
   // shortcut to [modalConfig.useHeader]